rdhuwaraha21/Pixar_Movies_PowerBI/README.md

    - Interactive cards and filters
    - Clean Pixar-themed layout for storytelling
    - Tooltip-driven storytelling
+   - Bookmarks created for easy views
+   - Filter option will enable to expand the analytics

 5. **Insights Framing**
    - Added executive-ready interpretations